-The P90X workout program was designed by personal trainer Tony Horton and features 12 weeks of workouts that are meant to be completed at home.
-The program is known for its intensity and difficulty.
+The P90X home workout program designed by personal trainer Tony Horton features 12 weeks of workouts known for their intensity and difficulty.
 Workouts are completed six days per week, with each workout lasting about 60 minutes.
-The chest and back workout is scheduled for the first three weeks and the ninth, tenth and eleventh weeks of the program.
+The chest and back workout is scheduled for weeks one, two, three, nine and 11.

 Video of the Day